Olenjan/ItemGenerator/Definitions.md

 Playspace - The total volume within 'scene' enclosed by 'surface(s)' where gameplay can occur

 ### Object
-Object - A non-abstract 'entity' within a 'playspace' that cannot exist the 'playspace' within a scene.
+Object - A non-abstract 'entity' within a 'playspace' that cannot exit the 'playspace'.
 Is not a 'surface'

 ### Static object
 Prop - An 'object' within 'playspace' that enhances visual detail and ambiance.
-Can have basic 'behavior' Destructible - A temporary 'prop' that can be removed from the 'playspace' through interaction
+Can have basic 'Entity behavior' Destructible - A temporary 'prop' that can be removed from the 'playspace' through interaction

 ### Dynamic objects
-Actor - An autonomous 'object' that has controlled 'behavior' either by a 'player' or an 'AI' Action - Any operation that can be performed by an 'Actor' Action speed - base 'property' that defines a rate at which 'Action(s)' can be performed.
+Actor - An autonomous 'object' that has controlled 'Entity behavior' either by a 'player' or an 'AI' Action - A single instance of doing something by an 'Actor' Action speed - base 'property' that defines a rate at which 'Action(s)' can be performed.

 ### Area